Prepare for your visit

 - For solutions:

-The experiment is considered non-hazardous if the total quantity of each heavy atom compound is no more than 1/50 the LD-50 for a 50 kg. animal or 0.01 mM if the LD-50 is not available.
-LD-50's, when known, are given on Material Safety Data Sheets.
-If multiple values are given the most appropriate one (in terms of method of administration and similarity of test animal to humans) is used.
-If the total quantity is above these values but below 1/2 the LD-50 for a 50 kg. animal, or 0.25 mM if the LD-50 is not available, the experiment is hazardous but may be carried out at CHESS.
-Quantities greater than 1/2 the LD-50 or 0.25 mM may not be brought to CHESS. -
+The experiment is considered non-hazardous if the total quantity of each heavy atom compound is no more than 1/50 the LD-50 for a 50 kg animal or 0.01 mM if the LD-50 is not available.
+LD-50's, when known, are provided on Material Safety Data Sheets.
+If multiple values are given, the most appropriate one (in terms of method of administration and similarity of test animal to humans) is used.
+If the total quantity is above these values but below half the LD-50 for a 50 kg animal, or 0.25 mM if the LD-50 is not available, the experiment is hazardous but may be carried out at CHESS.
+Quantities greater than half the LD-50 or 0.25 mM may not be brought to CHESS. - For dry material:

-Reference samples for MAD experiments are non-hazardous if they are well-sealed, e.g. between two layers of Kapton tape, before being brought to CHESS.
+Reference samples for multi-wavelength anomalous diffraction (MAD) experiments are non-hazardous if they are well-sealed (e.g. between two layers of Kapton tape) before being brought to CHESS.
 For loose material, the same limits on total quantity as for solutions are used.

 - For solutions: